by Akeezia Carreon

 Developed DiSCHOssion on the GO—a series of short-form explainer videos that provide scholars with information and tips relevant to their scholar life, such as affordable karinderyas and talipapa near the campus.

-Facilitated the Salubong with Ateneo Gabay, which aimed to welcomes scholar freshmen.
+Facilitated the Salubong with Ateneo Gabay, which aimed to welcome scholar freshmen.

 Spearheaded SSB’s first Talakayang Alay sa Bayan (TALAB) talk, which tackled the opportunities and struggles faced by scholars.